cranberrysama/climate-data/README.md

 You can manually browse or download the original data from the AWS S3 portal:
 📎 [https://nex-gddp-cmip6.s3.us-west-2.amazonaws.com/index.html](https://nex-gddp-cmip6.s3.us-west-2.amazonaws.com/index.html)

+To re-download the raw data, use the provided `.bat` script and modify the scenario name and variables as needed.

 ## 2. Downloaded Parameters